enricobottazzi/ZKverse/README.md

 It's important to notice that by running this command it is generating two types of files:

---r1cs it generates the file multiplier.r1cs that contains the constraint system of the circuit in binary format.
+--r1cs it generates the file multiplier.r1cs that contains the constraints of the circuit in binary format.
 --wasm: it generates the directory multiplier_js that contains the Wasm code (multiplier.wasm) and other files needed to generate the witness.

 ### Print info on the circuit